Nonfiction writing project – Irish Diaspora Family Stories from Minnesota and Canada

 Jannet L. Walsh of Murdock has been awarded $4,000 to write a creative nonfiction quest narrative genre writing project to produce a new collection of her family history stories in Minnesota and Canada, focusing on the “Irish Diaspora, ethnic Irish living outside the island of Ireland.”
 The collection of writing will be available on her website, offered to credible publications, and used to create her second book.”

-From Southwest Minnesota Arts Council, SMAC.
+From Southwest Minnesota Arts Council.
 View details at SMAC October 2022 Newsletter.

 Project Hashtags